 18. Assumes persons residing in encampments are more likely than not to have a history of trauma

-19. Street outreach staff receive regular training in evidence-based practices
+19. Street outreach staff receive regular training in evidence-based practices.

 Culturally Responsible

 20. Street outreach efforts are respectful and responsive to the beliefs and practices, sexual orientations, disability statuses, age, gender identities and expression, cultural preferences, and linguistic needs of all individuals.